Multiple Subwoofers: Optimize Them With Multi-Sub Optimizer Software

 - Creating, specifying and achieving your desired target frequency response curve to shape the bass response to your preference

 - Plotting your data in a variety of ways

 - Obtaining filter parameters as text files containing biquad coefficients for import into miniDSP EQ hardware, or for manual data entry into hardware that doesn't support filter file import.

 Multi-Sub Optimizer Main Window

-Multiple Subs Before and After Optimization
+Multiple Subs Before and After Optimization (Brick Wall Boundaries)

 System Hardware Requirements

-A multi-channel DSP device or equivalent software using IIR filters, such as a Behringer DCX2496 or a miniDSP device or similar is assumed to be present in your system.
+A multi-channel DSP device or equivalent software using IIR filters, such as a miniDSP device or Behringer DCX2496 or similar is assumed to be present in your system.
 All the subs must be driven by a mono signal derived from the sum of the signals to the main speakers, as is the case with traditional bass management used by AV receivers and preamp-processors in home theater applications.
+This mono signal must be split as is done internally to the miniDSP 2x4 and DCX2496 devices, and separate EQ, delay and level adjustments provided for each sub individually.
 Some two-channel and even multi-channel systems operate the subs in stereo mode.
 For such systems, MSO is not an appropriate tool for optimization and its use will likely cause unpredictable results.